webfuse-com/Labs/README.md

 > SFCs work with SCSS and TypeScript by specifiying a `lang` attribute on the respective tag.
 This is, `<style lang="scss">` or `<script lang="ts">`, respectively.

-## Integration
+## Session Integration

-Follow the the [Official Documentation](https://docs.surfly.com/webfuse/extensions/introduction#extension-directory-upload-handling-and-limitations) to integrate your extension with a session.
+Follow the [Official Documentation](https://docs.surfly.com/webfuse/extensions/introduction#extension-directory-upload-handling-and-limitations) to install your extension to a Webfuse session.
 This holds for both use in production, as well as verification with full browser/session capabilities.
 In a nutshell, this comprises three steps:

 1. Open your Webfuse session,
 2. navigate to the Extensions tab, and